Kjell-Olof Feldt: Career

+Political career

+Feldt served as an amanuensis at the Ministry of Finance in 1957.
+He was secretary of the 1957 Pensions Committee (1957 års pensionskommitté) from 1957 to 1959, the Indexation Committee (värdesäkringskommitté) from 1959 to 1964, and the Government Loan Guarantee Board (garantilånenämnden) from 1960 to 1964.
+He later worked as a budget secretary at the Ministry of Finance from 1962 to 1964, became director (byråchef) there from 1964 to 1965, and served as head of the budget department in 1965.
+From 1967 to 1970 he was state secretary at the ministry.
+He then served as minister of commerce and industry and head of the Ministry of Commerce and Industry from 1970 to 1975, as a minister without portfolio in the Ministry of Finance from 1975 to 1976, and finally as minister for finance and head of the Ministry of Finance from 1982 to 1990.

 In a Playboy Scandinavia interview, Feldt reminisced upon his own legacy within the Social Democratic Party, "The negative inheritance I received from my predecessor Gunnar Sträng (minister of finance 1955–1976) was a strongly progressive tax system with high marginal taxes.
 This was supposed to bring about a just and equal society.
 But I eventually came to the opinion that it simply didn't work out that way he concluded.
 Progressive taxes created instead a society of wranglers, cheaters, peculiar manipulations, false ambitions and new injustices.
 It took me at least a decade to get a part of the party to see this."

-In the late 1980s, Feldt was heavily criticised from within his own party: he and others at the Ministry of Finance Sw. "kanslihushögern" were perceived to be promoting right-wing politics and to be failing to live up to the traditional ideals of the social democrats.
+In the late 1980s, Feldt was heavily criticised from within his own party: he and others at the Ministry of Finance "kanslihushögern" were perceived to be promoting right-wing politics and to be failing to live up to the traditional ideals of the social democrats.
 When economic problems mounted in 1990, the rift was highlighted, and Feldt left office after a fall-out with Prime Minister Ingvar Carlsson on 16 February.
 Feldt had been in favour of a more conservative economic policy in response to the crisis, and when his ideas met resistance, he decided to leave his office.
 Feldt subsequently left party politics, though he remained a member of the Social Democratic Party.
 During the 1990s and early 2000s, Feldt has heavily criticised Social Democratic economic policy, both past and present.

+Other work

+He was also editor of the Tiden magazine from 1962 to 1964.
+In addition, he served as a member of the First Board of the AP Fund (AP-fondens 1:a styrelse) from 1965 to 1967, the National Swedish Collective Bargaining Office from 1967 to 1970, and the Swedish Administration Development Agency from 1965 to 1967.
+He was chairman of the Board of Governors of the Sveriges Riksbank (Riksbanksfullmäktige) from 1967 to 1970 and a member of parliament for the Swedish Social Democratic Party from 1971 to 1990.